-- PhD or equivalent terminal degree in a relevant field: rehabilitation engineering, related science or engineering discipline; OR public policy, or related social sciences with research focus on disability, assistive technology, or rehabilitation science.
+- PhD., J.D., or equivalent terminal degree in a relevant field: rehabilitation engineering, related science or engineering discipline; OR public policy, or related social sciences with research focus on disability, assistive technology, or rehabilitation science.

 - Experience in qualitative, quantitative, or mixed-methods research with ability to demonstrate related tool skills.

 - Ability to work independently and collaboratively, with a demonstrated ability to manage projects and work in teams.

 - Experience or interest in public policy or regulatory issues related to mainstream and assistive technologies and stakeholders with disabilities.